ILIAD-ocean-twin/application_package/WavyOceanDataProcessing/README.md

 - --base -> base value
 - --url -> dataset file URL

 Create your code using the _Click_ Package.
-Copy the content of `WavyOceanDataProcessing.ipynb` to `WavyOceanDataProcessing.py` and edit:
+Copy the content of `WavyOcean.ipynb` to `WavyOcean.py` and edit:

 ```python
 import sys